ResearchComputing/Documentation/docs/open_ondemand/jupyter_session.md

 ## Creating your own custom Jupyter kernel

 The following steps describe how to create your own custom environments and associated Jupyter kernels for use within a Jupyter Session.
 Follow these steps from a terminal session.
-You can get a new terminal session directly from Jupyter using `New`-> `Terminal`.
+You can get a new terminal session directly from Jupyter by selecting `New` in the menu bar, then selecting `Terminal`.

 1. Review your Conda settings by following our documentation: [steps on configuring your Conda settings via ~.condarc](../software/python.md#configuring-conda-and-mamba-with-condarc).